swarnaHub/swarnahub.github.io/index.md

 ### Recent News

-* **December 2018**: Lab-wide Research appreciation award at IBM Research for work on Intelligent Tutor.
+* **December 2018**: Lab-wide Research appreciation award at IBM Research for work on Intelligent Tutors.
 * **August 2018**: Presented our paper (Oral) at COLING 2018, Santa Fe, New Mexico, USA.
 * **August 2018**: Full research paper accepted at CIKM 2018, Turin, Italy.
 * **May 2018**: Full research paper accepted at COLING 2018, Santa Fe, New Mexico, USA.